 Healthcare professionals talk to each other all the time.
 With CMC, so do the IT systems.

-To start using the Coordinate My Care (CMC) service, you need to follow these steps:
+For Health and Social Care teams wishing to start using the Coordinate My Care (CMC) service, you need to follow these steps:

 1. Information Sharing Agreement